loop

 Lets start with a case study that is simple enough to explain without pages of code, yet complex enough to show off whats cool about dependency: Chris Okasaki’s beautiful Lazy Queues.
 This structure leans heavily on an invariant to provide fast insertion and deletion.
 Let’s see how to enforce that invariant with LiquidHaskell.

-A queue is a structure into which we can insert
+is a structure into which we can insert

-data such that the order in which the data is removed is the same as the order in which it was inserted.
+removed is the same as the order in which it was inserted.

-To efficiently implement a queue we need to have rapid access to both the front as well as the back because we remove
+access to both the front as well as the back because we

 elements from former and insert

-Chris Okasaki came up with a very cunning way to implement queues using a pair of lists – let’s call them front
+implement queues using a pair of lists – let’s call them

 and back

-which represent the corresponding parts of the Queue.
+corresponding parts of the Queue.

 insert

-elements, we just cons them onto the back
+elements, we just cons them onto the

 list,remove

-elements, we just un-cons them from the front
+elements, we just un-cons them from

 list.

-The catch is that we need to shunt elements from the back to the front every so often, e.g. we can transfer the elements from the back
+back to the front every so often, e.g. we can transfer the elements from

 to the front